This kind of story relies on what TV Tropes calls ‘The Alternate Self’.

 …the story breaks into two narratives with alternating chapters: In one, Irena pursues an affair with Ramsey and leaves Lawrence; in the other, she restrains herself and stays loyal.
 Each choice has its downside.

-I think that this book is just as good as We Need To Talk About Kevin.
-Don’t be fooled by the cover; the bright colours may suggest chick-lit, but it is nothing of the sort.
+I consider this book as masterful as We Need To Talk About Kevin.
+Don’t be fooled by the cover; the bright colours may suggest something quite different.

 JUST LIKE FATE (Young Adult)